GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 ### Flags

 #### Required flags
-+ `-instance-name` Name of the VM instance to create.
++ `-instance-names` Name of the VM instances to create.
 + `-client-id` Identifies the client of the OVF importer.
 For example: `gcloud` or `pantheon`.
-+ `-source-uri` GCS path to OVF descriptor, OVA file or a directory with OVF package.
++ `-ovf-gcs-path` GCS path to OVF descriptor, OVA file or a directory with OVF package.

 #### Optional flags
++ `-no-guest-environment` Google Guest Environment will not be installed on the image
 + `-can-ip-forward` If provided, allows the instances to send and receive packets with non-matching destination or source IP addresses.
 + `-deletion-protection` Enables deletion protection for the instance.